 New York City is one of the world’s most shot locations for film and TV.
-This is in part is what has made the City the most visited place in the United States and even the world.
+This is in part what has made the City the most visited place in the United States and even the world.
 People love hunting out and getting photos and Selfies in their favorite film and TV locations.
 Despite many major Tourist attractions, this is still probably one of New York’s biggest Draws.
 Our Guide to New York Filming Locations aims to get you to all the best spots in town so you can relive your favorite moments from the big and little screen!

 Should I Take a Tour?

-NO. There are plenty of tours available and some of them are pretty good.
+Not necessarily.
+There are plenty of tours available and some of them are pretty good.
 But they cater to a large group of interests and may show you or take you to places you care very little about, along with some you probably will.
 The point is they are in control and will only show you what is most popular and convenient.

 By doing your own research and doing your own tour you get to hit the spot you really want.
 Yours are best suited to people who don’t do their own research.
 But as you have found this we can assume you probably are not that type of person!
 You can also tie your Movie spots in with other things rather than spending a preset amount of time traipsing around.
 If you find yourself near a spot just head on over.
 The Below map should help with this.